fischeversenker/ng-decorator-tree-shaking/README.md

 yarn ng build ng-decorator-tree-shaking
 ```

 Now inspect the generated [main bundle](dist/ng-decorator-tree-shaking/main.js) and look for the component selector `lib-my-library`.
 It's there.
-If you remove the decorator from the [library component](projects/my-library/src/lib/my-library.component.ts) and rebuild the app, the component is not included in the main bundle.
+If you remove the decorator from the [library component](projects/my-library/src/lib/my-library.component.ts) and rebuild the app, the component is (correctly) not included in the main bundle.